um-acs/acs_docs/docs/linux/1-nav.rst

 contents of the current directory. *If this is your first connection to Pegasus or Triton, your home directory may be empty.* Directories can be distinguished from files by the leading ``d`` in file permissions.
+The example below is illustrated on Pegasus, but the same should apply on Triton.

 ::